Some iTV Terms

 MMI

 Man Machine Interface is another term for User Interface.
-With respect to OCAP, MMI specifies the protocol used over the CableCARD/Host interface to enable the CableCARD device to display messages on the television display.
+With respect to OCAP, MMI specifies the protocol used over the CableCARD/host interface to enable the CableCARD device to display messages on the television display.

 MPEG